Prasanna (actor): Early life and background

 Prasanna was born in Tiruchirappalli.
 His father was an employee in BHEL and his mother is a homemaker.
 He completed his schooling from BHEL Matriculation Higher Secondary School, Tiruchirappalli.
-He has a younger brother.
 Prasanna was good at mimicry and acting, when he was in school and college.
 He had stated that he always wanted to become an actor.
 He was an EEE student in Saranathan College of Engineering, Tiruchirapalli, when he responded to an open audition for actors in Susi Ganesan's Five Star (2002), although his parents were unhappy with his decision.

 Film career

+2002–2009

-Five Star, produced by Mani Ratnam's Madras Talkies, featured Prasanna alongside four other newcomers, most notably Kanika; it was well received by critics and performed modestly at the box office.
+He debut his career in Five Star, produced by Mani Ratnam's Madras Talkies, featured Prasanna alongside four other newcomers, most notably Kanika; it was well received by critics and performed modestly at the box office.
 His next two films Ragasiyamai (2003) and Kadhal Dot Com (2004), did not fare well commercially.
 After Five Star, his noteworthy performance came in Azhagiya Theeye (2004).
 He cites that the time between Five Star and Azhagiya Theeye was "a painful one", since the roles offered to him were "not the ones" he wanted to play.
 The film, involving an ensemble cast, was produced by Prakash Raj's Duet Movies and directed by Radha Mohan.
 Critics commented that he had improved in emoting, labelling his "voice modulation in the humorous scenes" as "impressive".
 Prakash Raj, impressed by his performance in the film, offered him the lead character in his next production Kanda Naal Mudhal, too.
 The triangular love story, directed by the newcomer V. Priya, costarring Laila and Karthik Kumar was a commercial success.
 The film ran for one-hundred days.
 The comedy flick Cheena Thaana 001, co-starring Sheela and Vadivelu was his only 2007 release.

 In 2008, Prasanna was seen in three films.
 He starred in Siddique's comedy thriller Sadhu Miranda.
 His role of a modern-day villain was a huge hit in Mysskin's film Anjathe (2008).
 His negative role was critically acclaimed and fetched him a nomination at the 56th Filmfare Awards South in the Best Supporting Actor category.
 Later that year, he starred in G. Marimuthu's Kannum Kannum.
 Regarding his performance, a critic noted that "Prasanna oozes sincerity and his ability to bring the Sathya and Murthy character to life with all the nuances of love, tenderness, humour and frustrations is one of the highlights of the film".
 He played the lead in Arun Vaidyanathan's Achchamundu!
 Achchamundu!
 (2009) opposite Sneha that dealt with the subject of paedophiles.
 It received rave reviews, and was very well received internationally, but failed at the domestic box office.
 Manjal Veyil also failed to be successful.
 During the period, he also worked as a voice actor, speaking dubbing for Aryan Rajesh in Cheran's Pokkisham on the insistence of the director.
-Then, alongside Sibiraj as antagonist, he starred in Shakthi Soundar Rajan's Naanayam as a protagonist produced by S.P.B.
-Charan's Capital Film Works.